 Jennings worked for a season at DePaul University, in his hometown of Chicago, prior to heading to Pittsburgh.
 He was an assistant coach and recruiting coordinator and also helped the Blue Demons establish a program record for Big East victories.
 He spent the 2008 campaign as an assistant women’s coach at Eastern Kentucky, helping coach a player who set an NCAA record for digs per set.

 Along with his time at the college and club levels, Jennings has been part of two international travel teams.
 In June of 2008, Jennings was selected to lead the USA Athletes International Men’s Team in the Scottish Open Volleyball Tournament in Perth, Scotland.
 Having never played before the trip, his team went on to win the tournament with an undefeated record and a victory over the Scottish National Team in the final match.
 Then in the summer of 2013, Jennings took a similar group, this time female, to the Netherlands where he, for the second time, led the team to a tournament championship.
 The group went 8-2 overall and won the DKV Tournament in Groningen.

-The Chicago native played men’s volleyball at Augustana College in Rock Island, Ill., from 2000-03.
+The Chicago native played men’s volleyball at Augustana College in Rock Island, Illinois, from 2000-03.
 He was a four-year starter, a two-time all-conference performer and a 2002 Collegiate Club All-American.
 He helped his team to a national third-place finish in 2002.

-Jennings earned a bachelor’s degree in business administration and political science from Augustana in 2003 and received his master of business administration (MBA) from St. Ambrose in 2006.
+Jennings earned a bachelor’s degree in business administration and political science from Augustana College (Illinois) in 2003 and received his master of business administration (MBA) from St. Ambrose in 2006.
 He has spent time working in the financial industry as a credit manager for Wells Fargo and an associate business analyst for the Northern Trust Company in downtown Chicago.